DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 The `--delete-missing` option allows you to soft-delete all LDAP users that were missing from the import.
-This is useful when a user has been deleted in your LDAP server, and therefore should be soft-deleted inside of your application, since they will not be returned in search results.
+This is useful when a user has been deleted in your LDAP server, and therefore should be soft-deleted inside your application, since they will not be returned in search results.

 This option has been designed to have the utmost safety of user data in mind.